zefrenchwan/scrutateur/README.md

 ## Installation

+Important variables to set are:
+* ENGINE_SECRET: secret to secure auth content.
+If not set, a secret will be generated
+* REDIS_URL: redis url to use a cache.
+If not set, no redis cache
+* POSTGRESQL_URL: postgres url to use a relational database.
+MANDATORY

 ### Configure options

 If you add `REDIS_URL` as an environment variable, then you may use a redis cache in your code.